 17. Whisper a “story” about a happy, positive memory your child has.
 This can be something fun your child did recently or a favorite place your child really loves.
 Reciting something familiar and comforting in story form is a good anxiety reducing technique because it brings them to a “happy place” immediately.
 Whispering it helps them to focus on something other than their negative emotions in the moment.

 18. Squeeze a stress ball or use a mini massager (your child can ask you to massage his/ her back or neck with this)

 19. Place a drop of lavender essential oil on a cotton ball and let your child inhale.
 Or, for a more “fun” and kid-friendly approach, you can make lavender scented play-dough in a purple color (for a recipe, check Pinterest)

 20. Use items with calming, visual information.
 A kaleidoscope, liquid visual timer, fish tank, watching the clouds, and a lava lamp all can be very soothing to watch.

-Author: Christina, OTR/L & Owner of Sensory TheraPLAY Box, LLC (the monthly subscription toy box for children with autism and/ or sensory needs)
+Author: Christina, OTR/L & Owner of Sensory TheraPLAY Box, LLC (the sensory toy subscription box)

 You may also be interested in: